Quantum Information Dimension and Geometric Entropy: Examples

-What are the quantum information dimension and the dimensional geometric entropy of $q(p,\phi)$?
-Since this is an absolutely continuous density function, with support on the whole of $\PH$, one can directly compute the limit in Eq.(\ref{eq:D}), obtaining $\mathfrak{D} = 2$.
+What are $q(p,\phi)$'s quantum information dimension and the dimensional geometric entropy?
+Since this is an absolutely continuous density function, with support on the whole of $\PH$, one can directly compute the limit in Eq. (\ref{eq:D}), obtaining $\mathfrak{D} = 2$.
 Moreover, $H_2[Z]$ assumes a particularly simple form due to the Gaussian character of $q(p,\phi)$:

 Thus, again, $\mathfrak{D}=2$ correctly addresses the dimensionality of the underlying geometric quantum state and $H_2[Z]$ appropriately quantifies its entropy.